evulins/todo-react/README.md

 # ToDo App

 **ToDo App** is the simple task app.
-This ToDo app allows you to create your own list od tasks, delete and fitler them.
+This ToDo app allows you to create your own list of tasks, delete and fitler them.
 Also it shows you number of uncompleted tasks.

 ## Specification
 For the project I used: